trafiklab/trafiklab.se/content/data/using-trafiklab/creating-an-account.md

 ---
 title: Creating an account
 description: How to create an account on Trafiklab.se
+weight: 10
 ---
 Creating an account on Trafiklab is required in order to create projects and API keys.